vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - [Deploy a Virtual Container Host with Limits on Resource Use](#customized)
 - [Deploy a Virtual Container Host and Authorize Access to an Insecure Private Registry Server](#registry)

+For simplicity, these examples assume that the vSphere environment uses trusted certificates signed by a known Certificate Authority (CA), so the `--thumbprint` option is not specified.

 For detailed descriptions of all of the `vic-machine create` options, see [Virtual Container Host Deployment Options](vch_installer_options.md).

 <a name="esxi"></a>